 Privates are private

-Be clear with your child that parts of their body covered by underwear are private.
-No one should ask your child to touch or look at parts of their body covered by underwear.
+Be clear with your child that the parts of their body covered by underwear are private.

 Always remember your body belongs to you